Branch Library Hours

 As of March 27, the Schneider Meadows SnoTel site, elevation 5400 feet, is reporting a snow depth of 57" with a total precipitation accumulation of 26.2" since October.

 Check the recent weather and snow pack reports from Schneider Meadows SnoTel site and the Sparta Butte RAWS site for updates.
 More information is also available from the Wallowa Avalanche Center.
 The WWNF also has snowmobile trail maps and condition reports available on their website.

 Brownlee Reservoir Update

-As of February 25, Brownlee Reservoir is at 2036 feet, 41 feet below full pool level of 2077.
-This depth allows access to Woodhead, and Moonshine Mine boat ramps, but not Farewell Bend or Hewitt/Holcomb.
+As of March 27, Brownlee Reservoir is at 2038 feet, 39 feet below full pool level of 2077.
+This depth allows access to Woodhead and Moonshine Mine boat ramps, but not Farewell Bend or Hewitt/Holcomb.

 For current reservoir elevation information, check the Idaho Power website.